10 Oven Alternatives That Save Space & Work Even Better

 I want you to know this option exists, but I don't think it's an effective use of your money or limited storage space.
 A dutch oven is an old invention that is basically a huge pot with a very solid lid.
 This helps the heat inside the pot rise to higher temperatures, making them very sensible oven substitutes.

-They're great for cooking stews, chili, pasta, soup, and much more.
+They're great for cooking stews, chili, pasta, any types of pasta sauce, soup, and much more.
 People will steam vegetables and even saute in them.
 But unless you just romanticize the product, I'd push you towards much more versatile dutch oven substitutes like the Instant Pot, even over a Crockpot.

 You can think of a roaster oven as a standalone smaller oven that functions a lot like a Crockpot, but at much higher temperatures.
 These are popular due to the electric settings (like a timer) and safety measures, versus using something like a dutch oven.